ninjasaskeh/ninjasaskeh/README.md

 🫡 &nbsp; I like to explore new technologies and develop any kind of software.\
 👾 &nbsp; Cyber Security student at @President University.\
 🫣 &nbsp; Currently self-employed as **'N/A'**.\
-🥶 &nbsp; I have an interest in becoming a front end dev.
+🥶 &nbsp; I have an interest in becoming a the greatest person in NextJS.\
+😜 &nbsp; Even though I am very interested in NextJS I can also use laravel.

 ### 💻 &nbsp;Workspace Spec
 ![Apple Macbook Pro M2](https://img.shields.io/badge/Apple-MacBook_Pro_M2-05122A?style=flat&logo=apple&logoColor=88E0EF)&nbsp;